FC Metz (women)

-FC Metz Feminines (commonly known as FC Metz or Metz) is a French football club based in Metz, Lorraine which plays in D2 Féminine.
+FC Metz Feminines (commonly known as FC Metz or Metz) is a French football club based in Metz, Lorraine which plays in the Seconde Ligue.
 The club is the women's side of the French football club of the same name and was founded in 1974.

 FC Metz plays its home matches at the Stade du Batzenthal 1 in Algrange which has a capacity of 2,500 spectators.
 They are coached by David Fanzel.